Snowflake-Labs/sfquickstarts/site/sfguides/src/h2o/h2o.md

 ...
 ```

-To execute the entire .sql code, which contains 9 different statements, all we need to do is click on the "All Queries" button next to blue "run" button at the top left of the worksheet and then press "run".
-You should see the "run" button has a "(9)", meaning it will execute all 9 commands in the uploaded file.
+**Note: before you execute the SQL statements, please proceed to the next section to connect to H2O and launch your Driverless AI instance.**

 <!-- ------------------------ -->
 ## Launching Driverless AI